-- ACK\ON\RECEIPT: Events that are received by target cluster that are considered as successful.
+- ACK\ON\RECEIPT: A batch of replication events is considered successful as soon as it is received by the target cluster.
 This option does not guarantee that the received event is actually applied but it is faster. - ACK\ON\OPERATION\COMPLETE: This option guarantees that the event is received by the target cluster and it is applied.
 It is more time consuming.
 But it is the best way if you have strong consistency requirements.